ManlyMarco/HC-HF_Patch/README.md

 - If you don’t want your friends to see you play this game, after installing this patch you will be able to start it directly from the game directory and Steam won’t see it.

 ## How to build
-At least Visual Studio 2017 is needed for the helper library and latest unicode Inno Setup compiler is needed for the patch itself.
+At least Visual Studio 2017 is needed for the helper library and the latest unicode Inno Setup compiler is needed for the patch itself.
 All necessary mods have to be placed inside correct subfolders of the Input directory to compile.
 Because of massive size, they are not included here.